A Weekend in Canterbury & Whitstable – Tips from a Local

 Sunday – Explore Whitstable

 What better way to round off a weekend in Canterbury than spending a lazy Sunday strolling along the seafront in the quaint fishing town of Whitstable.
-A roughly 30 mins drive or bus ride.
+A roughly 30 mins drive or bus ride from Canterbury.

 You could even hire a bike and ride the 7.5 miles from cloisters to oysters on the Crab and Winkle Way – it runs along the route and takes the name of the first railway line in Britain.